Griff Rhys Jones Going ‘Off the Rails’ in new Australian Travel Series (EXCLUSIVE)

 “This fascinating story will be told about the way Australia built a huge infrastructure to unite the country and its people.
 It is history, commentary, and adventure all wound into one.”

 Chris Hilton’s Essential Media is making the six-part factual show.
-Kew Media is selling it internationally and struck the deal with the ABC.
+Kew Media is selling it internationally.
 Filming gets underway this month.

 “We’re thrilled to be working with Griff to create a very distinctive series that will offer viewers an entertaining outsider’s perspective on the foundation of a modern country and the origins of what it means to be an Australian today,” said Brendan Dahill, Essential Media’s general manager and a former ABC and BBC executive.